General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 \subsection{Disk and post-merger remnant}

 The simulations performed in this work are all for high-mass systems.
 The lowest mass system has $M_{\rm tot}=2.84M_\odot$, well above the maximum mass of the LS220 and SFHo equations of state ($2.04M_\odot$ and $2.06M_\odot$, respectively).
 As a result, every merger results in the rapid formation of a black hole within a few milliseconds of the first contact between the neutron stars.
+We note that this is despite the fact that $2.84M_\odot$ is below the commonly used threshold masses for collapses~\cite{PhysRevLett.111.131101,PhysRevD.101.044006}, but in agreement with existing numerical results for such systems~\cite{Bernuzzi:2020txg}.
+This is most likely due to the fact that the threshold mass predictions are calibrated to more symmetric systems, as pointed out in~\cite{Bernuzzi:2020txg}.
 The density profile of the matter at the time at which an apparent horizon is first detected is shown on Fig.~\ref{fig:Collapse}.
 We can immediately see on this figure the major impact of the mass ratio on the structure of the neutron stars at merger.
 As expected, the near equal mass system shows only a very small amount of mass in the tidal tails that appeared on each side of the remnant.
 Higher mass ratio systems lead to the partial tidal disruption of the lower mass neutron star before collapse of the central object to a black hole.
 The equation of state also play an important role here, as less compact neutron stars are easier to disrupt.
-We see this fairly clearly for the $1.06M_\odot$ neutron star evolved with both the SFHo equation of state ($R_{\rm NS}=12\,{\rm km}$) and the LS220 equation of state ($R_{\rm NS}=12.8\,{\rm km}$): the latter is more strongly disrupted than the former.
+We see this for the $1.06M_\odot$ neutron star evolved with both the SFHo equation of state ($R_{\rm NS}=12\,{\rm km}$) and the LS220 equation of state ($R_{\rm NS}=12.8\,{\rm km}$): the latter is more strongly disrupted than the former.
+This is qualitatively visible in the larger extent of the tidal tail at merger (Fig.~\ref{fig:Collapse}, top panel), and quantitatively in the ejected mass discussed below.